 We evaluate this ratio periodically, and if necessary, update our sales estimates and make prospective adjustments to this ratio.
 Any amounts identified with an estimated sales value lower than the carrying value is reduced to the estimated sales value at the time of the review.
 Expenditures required for the repair of engine and airframe parts are capitalized as inventory and are expensed as cost of sales when associated parts are sold.
-During the year ended December 31, 2022, we adjusted the estimated return in certain product lines as a result of new material received into inventory as well as changes in demand for certain product lines.
-During the year ended December 31, 2022, we recorded an inventory reserve of \$1.8 million mostly related to changes in projected demand for certain materials driven by changing market conditions.
+During the year ended December 31, 2023, we adjusted the estimated return in certain product lines as a result of new material received into inventory as well as changes in demand for certain product lines.
+During the year ended December 31, 2023, there were no adjustments to the inventory reserve.